department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/Offline Mode.md

 7. If the feature has ui that performs an action that would require a network connection, this can be handled by short-circuiting the action and calling showOfflineSnackbar instead.
 To check the network status when the action is called, use useAppIsOnline and check if the connectionStatus is currently disconnected before performing your action.
 8. Ensure any interactions with offline mode are behind the offlineMode feature flag

+## Analytics
+These events are tracked while offline, then logged when a network connection is established in the same session.
+* **vama_offline_access** - Used to log navigation in the app.
+Takes the current route name as `screen_name`
+* **vama_offline_action** - Used to log when the user attempts to trigger an action that would require a network connection.
+* **vama_offline_cache** - Used to log when query data is accessed from the cache.
+Takes the query id as `value`
+* **vama_offline_no_data** - Used to log when there is no cached data for a query.
+Takes the query id as `value`

 ## Debugging
 Developers can enable offline mode without disconnecting from the network by navigating to the developer screen and enabling the Offline Debug toggle.
 This will add a toggle to the header representing the connection status.
 On for online, off for offline.
 This is helpful for testing ui, accessibility and basic functionality, but the features should still be tested by actually disabling the connection before features are pushed.
-To clear the offline cache, go to the developer settings screen and press 'Reset offline storage'.
 This will reset all queries to empty states.
-This is helpful for testing features that use data that loads immediately on app launch that is difficult to test with no data otherwise.
 When using a physical android device connected to Android Studio, the command `adb shell svc wifi enable|disable` can be used to enable or disable Wi-Fi.
 This is useful for simulating a mid-request disconnect as well as testing screen reader behavior without leaving the app to disconnect.

+## To clear the offline cache
+To clear the offline cache, go to the developer settings screen and press 'Reset offline storage'.
+This will reset all queries and delete all cached data.
+This is helpful for testing features that use data that loads immediately on app launch that is difficult to test with no data otherwise.

 ## Testing
 * To enable offline mode in tests, pass the isOnline flag to the render function from testUtils.
 This will set the connection status for both react query and net info while tests are running.
 The default value of isOnline is true
 * NetInfo functionality has been fully mocked in jest/netinfoMock.ts